Biological Sciences Heading link

-- Research Technologist II, University of Illinois at Chicago
+- Research Technologist II, University of Illinois Chicago

 - Surgical Registration Specialist, Advocate Good Samaritan Hospital

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Biological Sciences major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your biological sciences major.
 Review the list below to learn more:

 - Collect, access, and analyze complex or small sets of biological data to infer patterns or conclusions